 Graham MacTavish is pure trouble.
-Once the dragon bound to Loch Ness, he’s transformed into a philanderer of the first order.
+Once the dragon bound to Loch Ness, he has transformed into a philanderer of the first order.
 In fact, because of his dalliances with other men’s wives, a rival clan wants his head on a pike.
 Before he provokes an all-out war, Graham is banished to the twenty-first century, where he must win Lilia’s hand—or return to die.
-But after meeting a lass as fierce as any Highland warrior, Graham knows one thing: life with Lilia, in any century, is a fate
+But after meeting a lass as fierce as any Highland warrior, Graham knows one thing: life with Lilia, in any century, is a fate to embrace.

 “Dammit, man!
 Did ye no’ think to learn her name afore ye decided to bed her?”
 Gray MacKenna, chieftain of Clan MacKenna, moved to the edge of his seat as though ready to lunge across the room, wrap his hands around Graham’s throat and choke the livin’ shit out of him.